-While the use of cromolyn sodium for the prevention of asthmatic episodes has declined, recently it has been used in a topical treatment for atopic dermatitis in children.
-Atopic dermatitis is an allergic inflammatory skin condition.
-When applied directly to the skin, cromolyn sodium has been shown to safely and effectively reduce the symptoms of this allergic condition.
-Cromolyn sodium isn’t significantly absorbed into the bloodstream when applied to the skin, which eliminates any concerns about systemic side effects.
-In other words, it doesn’t get into the bloodstream and circulate throughout the body.
-Its effects remain localized to the skin.
+The use of cromolyn sodium for the prevention of asthmatic episodes has declined.
+However, it’s starting to be used in a topical treatment for atopic dermatitis in children.
+Atopic dermatitis is an allergic inflammatory skin condition that causes an itchy, painful rash.
+When applied directly to the skin, cromolyn sodium reduces the symptoms of atopic dermatitis safely and effectively.
+Cromolyn sodium isn’t absorbed into the bloodstream when it’s applied to the skin.
+This eliminates any concerns about side effects.